 Entrance fee for Sulphur Mountain Gondola in Banff

-Entrance fee to Calgary Stampede including evening "Grandstand Show & Chuckwagon Races" AND afternoon rodeo AND preferred seat - JULY departures only
+Entrance fee to Calgary Stampede including evening "Grandstand Show & Chuckwagon Races" - JULY departures only

 Interpretive Center & Legislative Building

 Visit Dawson City

 Tour the "SS Klondike"

 Arrive Calgary, Alberta and transfer to southern Alberta and the agricultural city of Lethbridge for a 2-night stay.
 Southern Alberta is part of the Great Plains region, with the Canadian Rockies and their foothills to the west.
 The rest of region is dominated by irrigated farmlands, feedlots and specialty crops.
 Join us for a “Welcome Dinner” this evening